 GeneCards Summary for YWHAG Gene

 YWHAG (Tyrosine 3-Monooxygenase/Tryptophan 5-Monooxygenase Activation Protein Gamma) is a Protein Coding gene.
-Among its related pathways are Regulation of PLK1 Activity at G2/M Transition and CNTF Signaling.
-GO annotations related to this gene include poly(A) RNA binding and protein kinase C binding.
+Diseases associated with YWHAG include Epileptic Encephalopathy, Early Infantile, 56 and Undetermined Early-Onset Epileptic Encephalopathy.
+Among its related pathways are NFAT and Cardiac Hypertrophy and Beta-Adrenergic Signaling.
+Gene Ontology (GO) annotations related to this gene include protein kinase C binding.
 An important paralog of this gene is YWHAH.